The Vestibular System

 The cause of BPPV has to do with the vestibular system.
 This is a group of sensory organs in your inner ear that gives your brain information as to where your head is relative to gravity.
 Within the semi-circular canals of the inner ear there are crystals that may become displaced from their normal location.
 It is when these crystals migrate to another position that the vertigo sensation occurs.

 BPPV can be assessed and treated by a trained physiotherapist using a few tests and specific maneuvers.
 If diagnosed with BPPV the Epley maneuver can be very effective with most people only requiring one or two treatments.
 Exercises may be given to do at home as well.
-If vertigo or dizziness is affecting you, call the clinic to get an assessment.
+If vertigo or dizziness is affecting you, call the clinic or click book now to book an assessment.